 • NZLC Auckland – Open

-• New Zealand Alert Level – Auckland is at Alert Level 2 from Wednesday 23 September.
-The rest of the country, including Wellington, is at Alert Level 1 from 22 September.
+• New Zealand Alert Level – All of New Zealand is at Alert Level 1.
 For details on the alert levels, please visit the NZ covid19 website

 • New Zealand Border – Closed.
-The NZ Government confirmed on 27 July that International students will not be able to enter New Zealand for the remainder of 2020 and until further notice.
+The NZ Government confirmed on 27 July 2020 that International students will not be able to enter New Zealand for the remainder of 2020 and until further notice.
 (Australia is considered to be a Safe Travel Zone when applying online for a visa and quarantine-free travel is permitted between the two countries).

 • Offshore Visa Applications – Immigration New Zealand has outlined the below information concerning students who are outside of New Zealand.

 Please refer to the following website for full details and updates from New Zealand Immigration: https://www.immigration.govt.nz/about-us/covid-19/coronavirus-update-inz-response

 NZLC Lockdown Support Plan

 As an industry-leading English language centre, we want to help our people.
 We understand that the current situation is putting a lot of financial pressure on many people so we have decided to offer the support plan.
 NZLC is offering special flat rates on full time courses for any student wishing to study or extend their course at NZLC.